 Ascentis will not use your data for any purpose other than the recruitment exercise for which you have applied.

 Your information will be shared internally for the purposes of the recruitment exercise.
 This includes members of the HR team and interviewers involved in the recruitment process.

 Ascentis will not share your data with third parties, unless your application for employment is successful and it makes you an offer of employment.
 Ascentis will then share your data with former employers to obtain references for you, employment background check providers to obtain necessary background checks.

 Ascentis takes the security of your data seriously.
 It has internal policies and controls in place to ensure that your data is not lost, accidentally destroyed, misused or disclosed, and is not accessed except by our employees in the proper performance of their duties.

 - Locked cabinets for paper files containing personal data

 For how long does Ascentis keep data?

-If your application for employment is unsuccessful, Ascentis will hold your data on file up to four weeks after the end of the relevant recruitment process.
+If your application for employment is unsuccessful, Ascentis will hold your data on file up to six months after the end of the relevant recruitment process.
 At the end of that period or once you withdraw your consent, your data is deleted or destroyed.